Three Things You Need To Know About Oversupply

-The constant fullness in the parent’s breast can also lead to an increased risk of mastitis and plugged ducts, Add that to the constant barrage of laundry because they are always leaking through their shirts and all over their sheets at night, and you get the picture of how inconvenient this can be.
+The constant fullness in the parent’s breast can also lead to an increased risk of mastitis and plugged ducts, Add that to the constant barrage of laundry because they are always leaking through their shirts and all over their sheets at night, and you get the picture of how inconvenient oversupply can be.

 2. Babies can be unhappy with oversupply too.

 Babies whose parents have oversupply may either gain weight too slowly or too quickly.
 They may be uncomfortable during feedings, squirm and gulp harshly, and unlatch frequently to cry (and sometimes get sprayed in the face by milk when they do.
 Then the couch gets sprayed, the dog gets sprayed, and maybe even the ceiling).

 They may cough and choke at the breast; arch their back; and sometimes even refuse to latch.
 They may suffer from reflux and gas, and have green, frothy stools.
 They may start to associate breastfeeding with discomfort and pain.
 These babies are not happy babies and usually if baby is not happy, no one in the house is happy.